m-dadej/m-dadej.github.io/_pages/cv.md

 Experience
 ======
+* UBS, Quantitative analyst - Intern, 2021
+  - Statistical modeling of financial and macroeconomic data for the purpose of stress testing.
+Development and maintenance of the models in R programming language.
 * State Street, Financial reporting internship, 2019.10 - 2020-02
   - Preparing Financial statements of mutual funds.
 From transaction level data into final .pdfs for audit.
 * Student's Association of International Finance UG, President, 2018-2021